One day in the year 1582, a young nun prayed before the Blessed Sacrament in the choir of her convent in Quito.

 Is this a fairy-tale?
 An incredible allegory?
 The fantastic figment of someone’s fertile imagination?
 No, these are facts.

-God occasionally visits the earth with the “magic touch” of His omnipotence.
+God occasionally visits the earth with the “special touch” of His omnipotence.
 By Divine discretion He makes an exception to the earthly standards of everyday and introduces the extraordinary.
 We learn of His interventions and miracles as if the veil of Faith is lifted a little, and we get a glimpse of Heaven, helping us feel closer to our celestial home.

 Many claim to have received this magic touch, yet just a few bear the august mark of authenticity, which is usually a purifying process of the favored soul through acute suffering.